coinfloor/API/WEBSOCKET-README.md

 # WatchOrders

 Subscribes/unsubscribes the requesting client to/from the orders feed of a specified order book.
-When subscribing, up to 2000 orders from the top of the book are returned in the response.
+When subscribing, up to 1000 bids and 1000 asks from the top of the book are returned in the response.

 **Authorization:** None required.